Community and Government Resources

 Registered social workers can help with a variety of issues related to problems that affect activities of daily living.
 For example, parents with balance and dizziness issues often take longer to recover because they have no down time.
 A social worker may be able to help find a constructive solution.

-There are several ways to access a social worker in BC:
+There are several ways to access a social worker in Canada:

 - Ask your family doctor for a referral.